Growing Deeper as a Small Group

 - Break into smaller groups—better yet, same-gender groups.
-While there’s value in everyone hearing another’s story, on occasion, have a question of the night that breaks your group of 8-12 into three groups of 3-4.
+While there’s value in everyone hearing another’s story, occasionally, introduce a question of the night that breaks your group of 8-12 into three groups of 3-4.
 This change allows more people to share in a less threatening environment.

-- Serve together—what’s a project you can do together to serve someone outside of your church?
+- Serve together—What’s a project you can do to serve someone outside your church?
 Is there a family in your neighborhood or a colleague at work that can use an extra 8-10 people for two hours?

-- Play together—game nights break the ice and provide memory makers and opportunities for apologies.
-(You learn much about one another as that timer is running out.)
+- Play together—Game nights break the ice and provide memory makers and opportunities for apologies.
+(You learn much about one another as that timer runs out.)

 - Get away together—The ultimate way to build community and get to know one another better is to get away.
 Call it a mini-retreat or a day away, but go somewhere that forces you to ignore your phone and focus on one another.